-With site sizes becoming smaller and our suburbs more dense, we can not longer rely on an abundance of land space to provide outdoor living areas, out door private space for connection to nature and acoustic privacy from our neighbours.
+With site sizes becoming smaller and our suburbs denser, we cannot longer rely on an abundance of land space to provide outdoor living areas, outdoor private space for connection to nature and acoustic privacy from our neighbours.

-When developing our site layout and site plan , w need to be more aware of the urban surroundings we are working with and also how to introduce architectural interventions that still provide us with privacy, outdoor space and sound control from outside our spaces.
+When developing our site layout and site plan, we need to be more aware of the urban surroundings we are working with and also how to introduce good architectural design that still provide us with privacy, outdoor space and sound control from our neighbours.

 Each site presents its own unique opportunities and challenges and its how our build environment works with the spaces that it creates that can greatly determine a good home from a great home.